Fitting and Interpreting the Latent Actor-Partner Interdependence Model (L-APIM)

 function is not

-include the output here, in this automatically compiling online
+run it and include the output here, in this automatically compiling

-tutorial, but you can run this code in your own R session to see the
+online tutorial, but you can run this code in your own R session to see